whistlegraph/aesthetic-computer/README.txt

   - [x] Review spreadsheet metadata: https://docs.google.com/spreadsheets/d/10aeN4WyTQ1UQUT9-IUbKFdoeEfkumqM6_8mvFs5dVq8/edit#gid=1052521247

 *** Project Order ***
-- [📹] Make screen-based whistlegraph recorder tool that makes use of the album tracks.
-  - [] Add it to the API and make a `wgr` disk.
-  - [] Set up doodads like file hosting and stamping on videos.
 *** VS Code Extension ***
 - [] Make VSCode extension / back-seat document API (maya).
   - [🟡] Modify disk load to accept new source code.